 - Quality of templates, clip art, layouts and backgrounds

-When we had all our printed calendars, we gathered a jury of print and photography experts to rate the products based on the following criteria:
+When we had all our printed calendars, we gathered a jury of print and photography experts as well as everyday consumers to rate the products based on the following criteria:

 - Overall appeal and quality of the physical calendar